bigeasy/cadence/diary.md

 function that is a member of class?
 This is a nice addition to Cadence when I use it to write a one off script, but it doesn't work too well when Cadence is being used to build libraries.

+### Jumping the Parent

+This might be done quite easily by putting a marker in the invocation.
+Can make the point to people that the functions given to Cadence are to particate in Cadnece, and Cadence will attach some notes to them.
+Can simply attach indexes too, instead of exposing the full set of internals.

+However, the behavior is going to be suggestive instead of absolute.
+You're not going to be able to fork a bunch of different paths?

+Remember that the invocation stack is not a call stack.
+The elements in the invocation stack may be two completely different cadence functions running in parallel.
+You could build a stack if you like.

+How about we make `step(next)` not return a callback?
+It simply changes the control flow of the current execution.
+It can look back through a call stack and change the index, but we'd need to keep a callstack, which wouldn't be all that expensive.
+There is no way to do it with annotation, it would have to be search.

+Actually, you can put it in a variable.
+Timeouts would be great, though.

+This might make more sense because it sets a property of the current function, changing the control flow of the current function, which is different, I mean you could have other callbacks as well, you might be gathering results in an array, etc. Maybe you do want `step.jump`, to show that it is separate from creating a callback of some sort.
+I can try that for a few iterations.